-9 Conclusions
+9. Conclusions

 The investment in HSR infrastructure is one of the feasible 'do something' alternatives to deal with transport-capacity problems in passenger intercity corridors.
-It is not the only one but the economic case for this option is more likely when there are capacity constraints in the conventional rail network, roads and airports and the release of capacity generates additional benefits for freight, long-haul flights and other side effects of the marginal capacity that avoid major investments.
+It is not the only one but the economic case for this option is more likely when there are capacity constraints in the conventional rail network, roads and airports; and the release of capacity generates additional benefits for freight, long-haul flights and other side effects of the marginal capacity that avoid major investments.
 Another potential benefit of HSR investment is the reduction of environmental externalities, though this depends on the volume of demand deviated from less environmentally friendly transport modes and whether the demand is high enough to compensate the negative externalities during construction, the barrier effect, noise and visual intrusion.

-The direct benefits of HSR in terms of time savings, willingness to pay of generated traffic and avoidable costs in competing modes, are not enough to compensate for the fixed construction costs and, in some cases, there are difficulties in covering variable costs.
+The direct benefits of HSR in terms of time savings, willingness to pay of generated traffic and avoidable costs in competing modes, are usually not enough to compensate for the fixed construction costs and.
 The magnitude of direct benefits depends on the prevailing conditions without the project.
 The benefits also depend upon whether there is an upgraded conventional railway able to run above 150km and convenient air services.
-In addition, the volume of demand required in the corridor must be well above 10 million passenger-trips to justify the investment.
+When this is the case, it is difficult to find a socially profitable investment based exclusively on time savings, generated traffic and cost savings in the conventional modes unless the demand is above 10 million passenger-trips.